vsoch/vsoch.github.io/pages/about.md

     <img src="/assets/images/avatar-highres.png" width="100px" style="float:right; margin-bottom:30px"><br>
 </div>

 <p style="padding-top:40px;">I am a <a href="https://profiles.stanford.edu/vanessa-sochat" target="_blank">Research Software Engineer</a> for <a href="https://srcc.stanford.edu/" target="_blank">Stanford Research Computing</a> and an active dinosaur in the open source community.
 I specialize in system engineering, infrastructure development, and data processing for computational analyses and workflows.
 I am the primary developer at Stanford for
-<a href="https://www.singularity-hub.org" target="_blank">Singularity Hub</a>, the open source <a href="https://expfactory.github.io/" target="_blank">
+<a href="https://singularity-hub.org" target="_blank">Singularity Hub</a>, the open source <a href="https://expfactory.github.io/" target="_blank">
 Experiment Factory</a>, <a href="https://vsoch.github.io/datasets" target="_blank"> Dinosaur Datasets</a>,
 <a href="https://vsoch.github.io/lessons" target="_blank"> Research Computing Lessons</a>, and the <a href="https://researchapps.github.io/helpme" target="_blank"> HelpMe</a>
-and <a href="https://vsoch.github.io/watchme" target="_blank">WatchMe</a> command line clients.</p>
+and <a href="https://vsoch.github.io/watchme" target="_blank">WatchMe</a> command line clients.
+I also founded and run <a href="https://uit.stanford.edu/research-software-engineering-services" target="_blank">Research Software Engineering Services</a> at Stanford University, along with creating and producing the <a href="https://us-rse.org/rse-stories" target="_blank">RSE Stories</a> podcast.</p>

 <p>Right now, I'm really excited about two open source projects that I'm leading centered around continuous integration,
 and data organization and specifications.
 They are the <a href="https://openbases.github.io/" target="_blank">OpenBases</a>,